 Use your association management software (AMS) to collect and analyze data about your members’ career stages, interests, and behaviors to provide them with the personalized communications and benefits they’re seeking.
 For example, based on your members’ interests, recommend new industry reports or new services offered by your organization that will help them in their specific career stage.

-TECH TIP: YourMembership AMS offers multiple ways to personalize the member experience through targeted online community content, recommendations for job opportunities, personalized event registration paths, and more.
+TECH TIP: YourMembership association management software offers multiple ways to personalize the member experience through targeted online community content, recommendations for job opportunities, personalized event registration paths, and more.

 2. Set up a preference center.